yaswanthsatwik2008/week1-/README.md

 - pandas – for loading and exploring the dataset
 - nltk – for tokenization, stopword removal, and lemmatization
 - re – for cleaning text using regular expressions
+  ## week3 — Feature Extraction

+### Understanding Feature Extraction
+- Learned why machine learning models cannot work directly on raw text
+- Understood that text needs to be converted into numerical form before training models

+### Bag of Words (BoW)
+- Learned the concept of Bag of Words representation
+- Understood how text is converted into word frequency vectors
+- Learned how vocabulary is created from the dataset

+### TF-IDF (Term Frequency – Inverse Document Frequency)
+- Learned how TF-IDF improves over Bag of Words
+- Understood term frequency and inverse document frequency
+- Learned how important words get higher weight and common words get lower weight
+- Applied TF-IDF to convert cleaned text into numerical features

+### Using Sklearn for Feature Extraction
+- Used TfidfVectorizer from sklearn
+- Learned how text data is transformed into feature matrices
+- Understood how these features are passed to machine learning models

+### Mentor Code Notebook
+- Went through the week 3 code shared by the mentor
+- Understood how feature extraction is applied after text preprocessing
+- Learned how this step connects preprocessing with model training

+### What I Learned in Week 3
+- How text is converted into numbers using feature extraction
+- Difference between Bag of Words and TF-IDF
+- Why TF-IDF is commonly used in text classification tasks
+- How feature extraction is a key step before training ML models